The Caprese salad or Insalata Caprese is an Italian salad made with slices of tomato, mozzarella

 A common mistake in British and American culture is that chicken, prosciutto or leafy greens such as lettuce are added to the dish.
 This would be considered as heresy in Italy.
 Caprese can be served as a caprese sandwich only when the exact ingredients of the salad are used, with no additions.

-English speakers often mispronounce the word caprese
+English speakers frequently mispronounce the word caprese

 by pronouncing it as Cah-prey-zee